-Reinforced walls use geogrid to provide added stability.
+These are called reinforced walls and they use geogrid to provide added stability.

-Used together, blocks and reinforcement grid create a solid structure with more resistance to soil pressure.
+Used together, blocks and geogrid create a solid structure with more resistance to soil pressure.
 Always determine if reinforcement is needed on your project.

 The amount your wall leans back into the hill is called “setback”.

 Allan Blocks come in 6° and 12° setbacks.

 12 degree setbacks provide better leverage and require less reinforcement to hold back the pressure behind the wall.

 Any weight above a wall is called a surcharge.